Healthy People, No Headaches

-As we enter 2022, many employers are looking to celebrate the holiday season and new year with employees as they have prior to the pandemic.
+As we enter 2023, many employers are looking to celebrate the holiday season and new year with employees as they did before the pandemic.

-For a successful team celebration, HR professionals will look for opportunities that foster comradery, ensure the safety of employees and limit employer liability while also embracing the season of celebrations.
+For a successful team celebration, HR professionals look for opportunities that foster the need for social interaction, camaraderie, ensure employees' safety, and limit employer liability while embracing the season of celebrations and diversity.
 Read on for considerations, things to avoid and alternative options for engaging a remote workforce.

 Where will your holiday event be hosted?
-Try to select a location that’s convenient for most guests.
+Try to select a location that's convenient for most guests.
 From the perspective of limiting liability, consider having the party off-site.
-If the party takes place at a hotel or restaurant, workers have likely been trained in safe serving and you’re also less likely to be held responsible in the event something goes wrong.
+If the party occurs at a hotel or restaurant, workers are likely trained in safe serving, and you're also less likely to be held responsible if something goes wrong.

 Alcohol and Food

 Employers can offer a variety of support when it comes to transportation.
-For example, instead of simply encouraging the use of taxis or ridesharing, offer to cover the cost.
-Employees will likely appreciate the gesture, and this will also help limit concerns about drinking and driving.
+For example, offer to cover the cost instead of simply encouraging the use of taxis or ridesharing.
+Employees will likely appreciate the gesture, which will also help limit concerns about drinking and driving.

 Sexual Harassment and Discrimination Issues

-While an employer may not always be able to prevent these problems altogether, there are steps that can be taken to minimize the risk.
+While an employer may not always be able to prevent these problems, below are steps to minimize the risk.

 - Remind employees of your company’s sexual harassment and discrimination policies.

-- Ensure leadership is on the same page about behavior so that they can help set the tone and lead by example.
+- Ensure leadership is on the same page about behavior to help set the tone and lead by example.
 Leaders should also be supportive of employees reporting incidents.
-In addition to showing care for employees, it also gives the employer the opportunity to address any inappropriate behavior and play a role in resolving issues.
+In addition to showing care for employees, it also allows the employer the opportunity to address any inappropriate behavior and play a role in resolving issues.

-- Establish procedures in advance about how to handle any poor behavior that happens “on the spot.”
+- Establish procedures in advance to handle any poor behavior that happens “on the spot.”
 Designate someone to keep an eye on things and know when to step in.

 Options for Engaging a Remote Workforce

-Whether due to COVID-19 in general, the new Omicron variant, or a dispersed workforce, some teams will make the decision to celebrate remotely.
+The pandemic has changed the way many companies work and play.
+As a result, some teams will decide to celebrate remotely.
 Here are some ideas to engage your remote employees:

 Zoom?
 Google Meet?
 Slack?
 You pick.
 For this holiday celebration, try to find a day and time that works for everyone.
-If your business allows, consider a mid-day Zoom celebration followed by closing early.
+Consider a mid-day Zoom celebration followed by closing early if your business allows it.
 Employees will appreciate the extra time in their day to spend on their personal lives – as this tends to be a busy time of year for most.
 As for the virtual celebration – consider ways to make the time together fun and engaging.
-Some employers have had “ugly sweater contests,” built gingerbread houses together (mail kits in advance), and have shared slide shows of photos, memes, and team memories.
+Some employers have had “ugly sweater contests,” cocktail-making classes, wine tastings, or built gingerbread houses together (mail kits in advance) and have shared slide shows of photos, memes, and team memories.
 Another idea is to organize a secret gift exchange, where gifts are mailed in advance and opened over Zoom.
-Bring your own beverage (BYOB) to this event.

 Give Back as a Team – Here’s a few options on how:

-- Seek out local non-profits to adopt a family in need for the holiday season.
+- Seek local non-profits to adopt a family in need for the holiday season.
 A lot of these organizations will provide a wish list for family members.
-Your team can rally together to make sure the family’s needs are well taken care of.
-If you have a larger team, consider supporting multiple families this year.
+Your team can rally together to ensure the family’s needs are cared for.
+If you have a larger group, consider supporting multiple families this year.

 - Set-up a food drive.
 Schedule and communicate a timeframe for employees to drop off their donations.
 Have fun with it by creating a contest among departments or teams – such as donating the most food as a team or setting a goal as a company of how many pounds of food you want to donate.
 Another way to make this exciting is for the company to sponsor a raffle and “charge” food donations to enter.

 - Look into virtual volunteering opportunities.
-There are organizations that work to organize virtual volunteer events that engage work teams.
-For example, they may send kits directly to volunteers' homes and then the team gathers virtually to prepare the kits (think face covers for donation).
+Some organizations work to organize virtual volunteer events that engage work teams.
+For example, they may send kits directly to volunteers' homes, and then the team gathers virtually to prepare the kits (think face covers for donation).

-Do you have a corporate gift matching program?
-If so, now is a good time to remind employees of it.
+Do you have a corporate gift-matching program?
+If so, now is an excellent time to remind employees of it.
 And if not, the holiday season is a good time to implement one.
-Under a corporate matching program, when employees give to qualified charities, the company matches up to a predetermined amount.
-This allows employees to make a greater impact with their money to organizations that are meaningful to them.
+Under a corporate matching program, the company matches up to a predetermined amount when employees give to qualified charities.
+This allows employees to make a more significant impact on organizations that are meaningful to them.